 - The potential for future external funding or scholarly impact

-*Definition of a new group: Because the intent of the Minnesota Futures program is to foster fresh and novel collaborations, the group applying for funding must be new.
+*Definition of a new group: Because the intent of the Minnesota Futures program is to foster fresh and novel collaborations at the University, the group applying for funding must be a new group made up of UMN researchers.
 New group means a group that has not worked together before.
 Although there might be some history of collaboration between different sets of the collaborators, the group itself should not have worked together before or at most no more than a year.
 For example, two or three members of a larger group of collaborators could have published together but the whole group should not show a history of joint work.
 The proposal must provide a narrative of how the new group was formed and describe how it is distinct from other interdisciplinary work group members may have conducted in the past.

 How to Apply